 Christa Bradley MPH, PA-C serves as the PA & NP Coordinator at NMCI Clinic Inc. Mrs. Bradley was raised in Alaska.
 She has traveled extensively and has intermediate Spanish speaking skills.
 Mrs. Bradley has a special interest in diabetes.
 She received her Physician Assistant training at Stanford School of Medicine, Primary Care Associate Program (PCAP) in 2003 and received her Master in Public Health in a joint program with Stanford School of Medicine and San Jose State University, 2005.
 Her BA in Latin American Studies was from the University of New Mexico, Albuquerque, 1993.

-As well as working at NMCI Clinic Inc. Ms. Bradley is a part-time teacher at the Stanford School of Medicine, PCAP since 2007.
+As well as working at NMCI Clinic Inc. Ms. Bradley was a part-time teacher at the Stanford School of Medicine, PCAP for 10 years.
 She has also taught at the University of California San Jose.

 At NMCI Clinic Inc. she provides the following services: